aBunchOfNinjas/1701QCA-Assessment2/index.md

 The paper prototype is shown above this was made very simply and was used to estimate the LED cost as well as getting a feel for how the whole thing will look, feel and work.

 #### Interaction ####
-When considering the interaction I was racking my head to think about how people could engage this the *This more fully developed concept should include consideration of the interaction scheme, technical functionality, fabrication approach, materials to be used, and aesthetic.*
+At the stage of development when I considered interaction I was racking my head to think about how people could engage with this project as it was only text scrolling across the screen.
+I thought about the different triggers and interfaces that are available, starting with the ones that on board the microbit.
+However, I did not think of a suitable trigger in the inventors kit I did think of using an ultrasonic distance sensor as it could detect people approaching the artwork to view it.
+At this point I had the epiphany to combine a LED strip of text with the figure 8 style shape and make it a sculpture.
+In incorporating the LED screen into the sculpture I believe people will be drawn into the artwork and will approach it for a closer look.
+This then can trigger the interaction of the text changing state.
+Testing, iterating and experimenting will be required to find out if the interaction will actually be carried out.
+Designing a range of signifiers to signal appropriate action may be required.

 ### Interaction flowchart ###
-*Draw a draft flowchart of what you anticipate the interaction process in your project to be.
-Make sure you think about all the stages of interaction step-by-step.
-Also make sure that you consider actions a user might take that aren't what you intend in an ideal use case.
-Insert an image of it below.
-It might just be a photo of a hand-drawn sketch, not a carefully drawn digital diagram.
-It just needs to be legible.*

 ![Image](flowchart.png)
 ![Image](flowdiagram.JPG)
 ## Physical experimentation documentation ##